openhwgroup/core-v-verif/docs/VerifStrat/source/intro.rst

 ============

-This document captures the methods, verification environment architectures and tools used to verify the first two members CORE-V family of RISC-V cores, the CV32E and CVA6.
+This document captures the methods, verification environment architectures and tools used to verify the first multiple members CORE-V family of RISC-V cores.

-The OpenHW Group will, together with its Member Companies, execute a complete, industrial grade pre-silicon verification of the first generation of CORE-V IP, the CV32E and CVA6 cores, including their execution environment [1]_.
-Experience has shown that “complete” verification requires the application of both dynamic (simulation, FPGA prototyping, emulation) and static (formal) verification techniques.
-All of these techniques will be applied to both CV32E and CVA6.
+Together with its Member Companies, the OpenHW Group executes a complete, industrial grade pre-silicon verification of CORE-V IP, primarily CORE-V cores, including their execution environment [1]_.

 License
 -------